erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

     Sigma[1] 1.43007923 0.07160340  1.31994175 1.5460066 1.002861 1630.1825
     Sigma[2] 1.40915172 0.09913354  1.26424450 1.5820359 1.009441  801.3400

-Another problem with the Bayesian inference approach is that we do not necessarily understand how our analysis extracts the final information (as it is all hidden under complex probability theory).
+A problem with the Bayesian inference approach is that we do not necessarily understand how our analysis extracts the final information, as it is all hidden under complex probability theory.
 Understanding why an inference is possible or not helps us anticipate results and design better research.

 The full-luxury Bayesian inference approach and the causal design approach complement each other because 1) we can use do-calculus to identify when inference is possible and which variables can be ignored, and then 2) use Bayesian inference to perform the calculations.
-Both models depend on the definition and analysis of a generative model.
+Both models depend on the thoughtful definition and analysis of a generative model.
 The assumptions required to build a generative model must come from prior research or hypotheses constructed using domain knowledge.

 # Key messages

--   The interpretation of statistical results always depends upon causal assumptions, assumptions that ultimately cannot be tested with available data.
+-   Our causal assumptions unintentionally impact the interpretation of statistical results.
+Our assumptions cannot be tested with available data.
 This is why we need to interpret statistical modelling and machine learning results with caution and be skeptical of those making claims about causality.
 See [Westreich et al 2013](https://academic.oup.com/aje/article/177/4/292/147738) for a more detailed example.
 -   Graphical causal inference (including RCTs) requires a different